prafulla-codes/react-native-wifi-and-hotspot-wizard/README.md

 ## Introduction

-⚙️ Configure Wifi and Hotspot Settings both using single library.
+⚙️ Configure **Wifi and Hotspot** Settings both using single library.

+This library also **automatically deals with run-time permission management**.

 **Note** - This Library is now under development and supports only **Android** as of now.